pechano/cryostage/README.md

 	The scientific poster used to present the project

 The project was a part of my PhD thesis and anything contained here has been used purely for academic purposes.
+The original research article can be found at: http://www.sciencedirect.com/science/article/pii/S0011224016300372

 ###########
 Arduino libraries used: